raynebc/editor-on-fire/Building_EOF_in_Windows.md

 **Note:**
 Some earlier versions of Allegro (ie. version 4.22) had some strange problems that would make Allegro fail to CMake and/or make.
 Try the latest stable release, which fixes this problem.
 Otherwise you may have to update part of the Allegro package (apparently binutils was the culprit).
 If you get any strange errors during the make install command, try turning off your antivirus program and trying again.
 I found that Avast would prevent the make install from setting the modification time on alleg44.dll and this was causing the process to abort.

 Next, the FFTW library needs to be added.
-Download the 32 bit precompiled DLL files from FFTW's website.
+Download the 32 bit precompiled DLL files from FFTW's website (http://www.fftw.org/install/windows.html).
 Inside it is several source and binary files.
 The one needed for EOF is libfftw3-3.dll.
 Copy this file into the "lib" directory in your MinGW installation and rename the file to "libfftw3.dll.a".
 This naming convention is probably only one of many ways to do it, but it's how I got it to work as it allows MinGW to be told to link to the "fftw3" library when EOF is built.
 Lastly, copy the fftw3.h file from the FFTW precompiled package and paste it into the "include" directory in your MinGW installation.

 ## Building rubberband: ##